cipp-ashe/custom-gpts/README.md

-# Custom GPT Collection
+# Ashe's Custom GPT Collection

-This is my personal collection of GPTs — each one tuned for a specific purpose.
+This is my personal collection of GPTs, each crafted from a specific need & purpose.
 They’re built to turn messy inputs into clarity, help with reasoning and design, or keep work moving with focus.
 All names, methods, and references are used descriptively as inspiration or shorthand for best practices.
-No affiliations or endorsements are implied.

 ---